 Your surgeon will talk to you about how to prepare for surgery.
 He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
 He or she will tell you what medicines to take or not take on the day of your surgery.
 You may need to stop taking blood thinners, aspirin, or NSAIDs several days before surgery.
 You may need blood tests, an x-ray, CT scan, or ultrasound before surgery.
 Arrange for someone to drive you home when you are discharged.

 What will happen during a laparoscopic oophorectomy?

-- Your healthcare provider may make more incisions if he uses robot assistance.
-Your healthcare provider will use small tools to cut and remove one or both of your ovaries.
-The incisions will be closed with strips of surgical tape, stitches, or surgical glue and covered with bandages.
+- Your surgeon may make more incisions if he or she uses robot assistance.
+He or she will use small tools to cut and remove one or both of your ovaries.
+Your surgeon will use stitches, surgical glue, or surgical tape to close your incisions.
+The incisions may be covered with a bandage.
 A vaginal pack or sanitary pad may be used to absorb the bleeding.
 A vaginal pack is a special gauze that is inserted into the vagina and removed before you go home or to a hospital room.